 There aren’t many of us that can pull off ‘granny chic’, especially when teamed with a cat obsession, but Vicki Murdoch has truly nailed it.
 Not only is this former model super stylish she has turned her creative energies into Silken Favours, her brand of beautiful silk creations including much coveted scarves and quirky cushions.
 Her whimsical designs feature names such as ‘Precious Pussies’ and ‘Butterflies & Beasticles’ and her imagination is second only to her talent as an artist, she hand draws each detailed design in pen & ink.
 We talked to Vicki about her weird & wonderful designs, why she chose silk & how it all began…

-What led to the initial inception of Silken Favors?
+What led to the initial inception of Silken Favours?

 Why did you choose silk as the canvas for your art?

 Silk scarves are perfect squares, and a beautiful way to present illustrations.
-The pillows and shirts have stemmed from that and it’s such a luxurious fabric.
-When you sit on a silk pillow it feels good and when you hug someone in a silk shirt you want to hug for longer.
+The cushions and shirts have stemmed from that and it’s such a luxurious fabric.
+When you sit on a silk cushion it feels good and when you hug someone in a silk shirt you want to hug for longer.

 What was the hardest obstacle you faced when starting your own business?

 Myself, I suppose.
 Well I’ve learned lots on the job and made plenty of very silly mistakes as the business developed.
 I have learned from those but I’m sure there is still room for many more.

 What does a typical working day look like for you?